OBTAINING PRIOR AUTHORIZATION

 Prior to receiving care contact your PCP.

 Request prior authorization for those covered benefits.
+Download and complete the Prior Authorization form.
 In most cases, authorization requests for medical services will be reviewed by your utilization management team.

 If authorization is approved you’ll be notified of the approved provider and the expiration date for the authorization.